Yes, America's Anchorman is away, and this is your undocumented anchor man sitting in.

 There's nothing to see here.

-This guy who killed the kids in France, he claims to have been trained by Al Qaeda.
+This guy who killed the kids in France, he claims to have been trained by al-Qaeda.

-But what are these guys know?
+But what do these guys know?

-The media has pronounced him just a lone wolf, nothing to see here, folks.
+The media has pronounced him just a lone wolf.

-All jihad is local, nothing to see here.
+All jihad is local.

-And then we move on to the next story, which is that, oh, don't this is nothing to do with Islam.
+And then we move on to the next story, which is that, oh, this is nothing to do with Islam.

-Don't worry about it, this is nothing to do with Islam.
+This is nothing to do with Islam.

 And then we move on to stage four of the story.

-Uh headline in De Spiegel that French Muslims fear backlash.
+Headline in De Spiegel that French Muslims fear backlash.

 French Muslims fear backlash.

-Which again is always the next stage of the story.
+Which, again, is always the next stage of the story.

-And the and the and in fact the Muslim uh the the Muslim backlash uh never never happens, but for some reason within twenty-four hours, it happened after the Bombay thing, uh happens after the London tube bombings, now it's happened after these uh uh dead Jewish school kids in France.
+And in fact, The Muslim backlash never happens, but for some reason, within 24 hours, it happened after the Bombay thing, happens after the London tube bombings.

-It's a wonderful note perfect parody of this kind of media coverage.
+It's a wonderful, note-perfect parody of this kind of media coverage.

 That's right.